 As we learned in part II, condenser microphones can be externally polarized or permanently polarized (electret).
 Nearly all condenser microphones that can run on a low-voltage supply are electrets, although there are exceptions: the Schoeps CMR accessory can generate a high polarization voltage to support its attached externally polarized capsule from a 5V supply.

 About 50 years ago, Schoeps® designed the first remote capsule system for externally polarized capsules.
 The remote system was designed to minimize the size of the microphone capsule for unobtrusive placement near the source.
 This required a minimal circuit at the capsule, with the bulk of the phantom powering and output drive circuit in the main amplifier “body” extended via a custom cable from the capsule.
-Unlike with their more recent CMR accessory, their original “active” KC remote capsule scheme requires a supply of both a low voltage for the JFET amplifier and a high voltage for capsule polarization.
+Unlike with their more recent (but now discontinued) CMR accessory, their original “active” KC remote capsule scheme requires a supply of both a low voltage for the JFET amplifier and a high voltage for capsule polarization.
 Several other manufacturers followed, and as with low-voltage electrets, each has their own custom system.
 These systems are considered in detail in this article.
 Here is a simplified diagram of a typical scheme (although different from Schoeps, which requires separate power and signal leads):

 The earliest condenser microphones used tubes as their amplifier, as JFETs hadn’t been invented yet!
 Again, here manufacturers each developed their own circuits and thus every tube microphone requires its own specified power supply.
 Here is one much simplified example: